upper waypoint

 What do we know about daylighting’s effect on road safety?

 Restricting parking near intersections can reduce pedestrian crashes by 30%, according to the Federal Highway Administration (PDF).
-“This is a proven way to increase pedestrian safety,” said Liza Lutzker, a research data analyst at UC Berkeley’s Safe Transportation Research and Education Center.
+“This is a proven way to increase pedestrian safety,” said UC Berkeley’s Safe Transportation Research and Education Center’s Liza Lutzker.
 “It’s been really effective everywhere it has been implemented.”

 Daylighting has already been implemented in parts of cities in the Bay Area.
-In 2015, SFMTA led a major daylighting effort in the city’s Tenderloin neighborhod by removing 180 parking spaces at 80 intersections.
-In 2018 the agency reported that there were 14% fewer reported collisions at those daylighted intersections, except for two intersections which experienced an increase in collisions.
+In 2015, SFMTA led a major daylighting effort in the city’s Tenderloin neighborhood by removing 180 parking spaces at 80 intersections.
+In 2018, the agency reported that there were 14% fewer reported collisions at those daylighted intersections, except for two intersections, which experienced an increase in collisions.

-Advocates for daylighting are cheering on this law, while pointing out ways that local governments could further increase its effectiveness.
-Luke Bornheimer, the executive director of Streets Forward, says the city of San Francisco should physically prevent people from parking in daylighted spaces by installing infrastructure like planters, bike corrals, large granite blocks or just plastic “soft-hit” posts.
+Advocates for daylighting are cheering on this law while pointing out ways that local governments could further increase its effectiveness.
+Luke Bornheimer, the executive director of Streets Forward, said the city of San Francisco should physically prevent people from parking in daylighted spaces by installing infrastructure like planters, bike corrals, large granite blocks or just plastic “soft-hit” posts.

 “In addition to making it intuitive and physically impossible to stop/park a car there, most of these will also enhance intersections and streets for people in the neighborhood,” Bornheimer said.

 Not everyone is in favor of daylighting, however.
-The California Contract Cities Association, wrote an argument in opposition of the law before it was passed, saying:
+The California Contract Cities Association wrote an argument in opposition to the law before it was passed, saying:

 “Our organization remains concerned about the added burden placed upon cities to mark their parking distance requirements should they decide to diverge from the statewide standard in their jurisdictions.
 If cities decide to decrease the amount of daylighting, the legislation requires cities to erect new signage and paint curbs, which will come at a cost and pull resources away from other community priorities.”
 The Association also wrote an assembly floor analysis.